maxhuffy/oak-examples/custom-frontend/dynamic-yolo-world/README.md

 # Dynamic YOLO World/YOLOE

 This example demonstrates an advanced use of a custom frontend.
-On the DepthAI backend, it runs either the **YOLO-World** (default) or **YOLOE** model on-device, with configurable class labels and confidence threshold — both controllable via the frontend.
+On the DepthAI backend, it runs either the **YOLO-World** (default), **YOLOE**, or **YOLOE-Image** model on-device, with configurable class labels and confidence threshold — both controllable via the frontend.
 The frontend, built using the `@luxonis/depthai-viewer-common` package, displays a real-time video stream with detections.
 It is combined with the [default oakapp docker image](https://hub.docker.com/r/luxonis/oakapp-base), which enables remote access via WebRTC.

 > **Note:** This example works only on RVC4 in standalone mode.